Cognitive Systems - Master of Science (MSc)

 - An official copy of your “diploma supplement” document, which lists all the courses you have taken for your first degree.
 The list must specify the grade and number of credit points for each course.

 - A declaration that you have never been expelled from an MSc degree program in Germany.

-- If you are not a native English speaker and you have no university degree completely taught in English, we require a proof of an adequate command of English of level C1 of the Common European Framework of Reference for Languages (CEFR) through Test of English as a Foreign Language, TOEFL, with at least 88 points in the internet-based TOEFL; 570 points in the paper-based TOEFL; or 230 points in the computer-based TOEFL; or any comparable proof such as IELTS with a minimum of 6.5 points.
+- If you are not a native English speaker and you have no university degree completely taught in English, we require a proof of an adequate command of English of level C1 of the Common European Framework of Reference for Languages (CEFR) through Test of English as a Foreign Language, TOEFL, with at least 95 points in the internet-based TOEFL; or any comparable proof such as IELTS with a minimum of 7.0 points.

 - If your documents are not in German or English, please provide a certified translation.

 Interested students who have submitted their application documents will be examined according to the documents in the admission procedure.
 A ranking list for the restricted study program is drawn up from the documents and the assessment of further criteria.
 The regulations for admission are laid down in the admissions statutes.
-The statutes of the English-language MSc Program Cognitive Systems, as amended on March 8, 2016, can be found at the following link (Ulm University Admissions Statutes for the Consecutive English-taught Master's Program in Cognitive Systems of 8 March 2016).
+The statutes of the English-language MSc Program Cognitive Systems can be found at the following link Admissions statutes of Ulm University for the consecutive English-taught master's programme in Cognitive Systems of 1 July 2021.

 For general inquiries on Cognitive Systems